non/rebox/README.md

 working correctly will be a thankless task).
 This means that equality tests with Scala's set and map classes will always return `false`.

-Rebox doesn't currently have any performance benchmarks to prove it is useful.
+Rebox could use more benchmarks (both performance and memory).

 ### Copyright and License